If you see the follow error message, you may be able to fix this error by changing the Spark configuration when you start the cluster.

 %python largeList = [...] # This is a large list partitionNum = 100 # Increase this number if necessary rdd = sc.parallelize(largeList, partitionNum) ds = rdd.toDS()

-For R users, you need to increase the Spark conf
+R users need to increase the Spark configuration

 spark.default.parallelism to increase the partition number at cluster initialization.
-Users cannot set this configuration after cluster creation.
-We are
+You cannot set this configuration after cluster creation.